 Hurricane Model Plots - You see them on the news as a major hurricane develops—the maps that look like a plate of colored spaghetti or a Jackson Pollock painting.
 This South Florida Water Management District web page posts model plots showing these lines, which actually represent forecasted storm tracks based on more than a dozen models.

 Experimental Forecast Tropical Cyclone Genesis Potential Fields - The field of forecasting hurricanes is constantly evolving.
 This Florida State University web page provides data from operational models that are being studied for their hurricane forecast ability.
 Please note that the data are experimental and not official forecasts.

-NWS Daily Briefing - Also known as NOAA's All Hazard Monitor, this website provides the current weather forecast and links to information on forecasted weather and other natural hazards.
+NWS Daily Briefing - This website provides the current weather forecast and links to information on forecasted weather and other natural hazards.

 National Data Buoy Center - This NOAA web page includes a map of buoys strategically positioned in coastal and ocean areas around the world to record atmospheric and oceanographic data.
 To keep an eye on ocean wind speeds and wave heights, click on a buoy icon to get the most recent data, which is typically updated hourly.

 Surf Report - New England and Nova Scotia - This web page maintained by stormsurf.com provides color-coded and numerical data on wave heights, along with information on wind direction and speed.
 The forecast extends for 180 hours.

 Sea Surface Temperature Analysis - With hurricanes, the warmer the ocean waters, the stronger the storms.
 This NOAA page includes graphics with sea surface temperatures for the Atlantic Basin.